Denmark 1-0 Finland: Harder uses her head for win

 What's next?

-Group B ends on Saturday with Finland playing Germany in Milton Keynes and Denmark facing Spain in Brentford, though what each team needs will depend on what happens in today's late game.
-Finland will be out tonight if Spain do not beat Germany.
+Group B ends on Saturday with Finland playing Germany in Milton Keynes and Denmark facing Spain in Brentford.
+Finland can no longer reach the quarter-finals following Spain's defeat against Germany.